blackberry/ECMA5Extend/README.md

 ### Why protected?

-What if your child type wants to inherit a non-public method?
+What if your child type wants to inherit a non-public method and/or re-implement it?
 That's called protected.

 ### Structure